cavanaughdesign/brainiac-mcp-server/README.md

 # 🧠 Brainiac MCP Server: The Revolutionary AI That Thinks Like You!
+Avalabile 6/4/2025

 ### ⚡ **BREAKTHROUGH COGNITIVE AI** - Now with Multimodal Intelligence & Real-Time Learning